A suicide in the workplace can leave everyone asking:

 how do we balance grieving and getting back to business?

 Co-workers may wonder whether something they did or said (or didn’t do or say) somehow contributed to the suicide.
 Even those who didn’t know the person well -- or at all-- may find themselves feeling unexpectedly emotional.
-Some may be quick to anger or blame.

 From hedge funds to hair salons, Fortune 200 companies to consulates, law firms to hospitals, professional associations to military units to universities, I’ve helped diverse workplaces across the country address the aftermath of suicide.